-Over recent weeks, your organisation may have become aware of the name “APT10”, either through journalists’ efforts, or perhaps from one of your customers seeking to understand how well prepared your organisation is.
+Back in 2018, you and your organisation may have been aware of the name “APT10”, either through journalists’ efforts, or perhaps from one of your customers seeking to understand how well prepared your organisation is.

-The hackers maintain a large database of normal-looking domain names and websites to try and trick unwary system administrators to trigger embedded malware.
+The hackers maintained a large database of normal-looking domain names and websites to try and trick unwary system administrators to trigger embedded malware.

 So what can organisations do to protect themselves?

-a.
-If you use a MSP to deliver any part of their service, you should seek their level of understanding of APT10, and how their technical controls and staff awareness of this issue are appropriate.
+A. If you use an MSP to deliver any part of your service, you should seek their level of understanding of APT10, and how their technical controls and staff awareness of this issue are appropriate.

-b.
-All organisations should communicate to all staff (not just sysadmins) the risks of malware and spear-phishing, to identify fake or spoofed emails or websites before the embedded malware has an opportunity to gain a foothold.
+B. All organisations should communicate to all staff (not just sysadmins) the risks of malware and spear-phishing.
+This will identify fake or spoofed emails or websites before the embedded malware has an opportunity to gain a foothold.

-d.
-Seek the advise of information security professionals, and consider joining one of the specialist forums or groups monitoring APT10 closely.
+D. Seek the advice of information security professionals, and consider joining one of the specialist forums or groups monitoring APT10 closely.
 NCSC provide CISP.

 BAE Systems, who have worked extensively on the analysis of APT10, has published additional information.

 For those of you with an Information Security Management System (and ISO27001 certification), and especially if you’re an MSP, we’d recommend a prompt review of the effectiveness of your implementation of these key controls from Annex A: